Rebecca-Calderon/bbit-learning-labs/Tech-Lab-On-Campus/Resources/Python-Basics.md

 We can access the name initialized in the `__init__` method with `self`.
 When we want to create an object of this class with a name and call the method, `bark()`, it can access the name given and print out the statement.
 Remember, this is an example.
 You can initialize more variables within any of the class methods and access it through `self`!

 ## Creating an Interface
 Python does not have a keyword for interfaces.
 An interface is an abstract class that defines methods which are not implemented.
 An interface is implemented in the same way as a class, however, an interface will have abstract methods so you will see the keyword `pass` in those methods.
 That means that any subclass will construct those methods how it wants to use them.
-So two different classes which inherit from the same intergace will inherit the same functions, but can have different implementations.
+So two different classes which inherit from the same interface will inherit the same functions, but can have different implementations.
 Here is an example of a simple interface:
 ```sh
 class DogInterface: